DataDog/integrations-extras/squadcast/README.md

 Connect Squadcast to Datadog in order to:
 - Trigger, route, and resolve alerts or incidents from Datadog
 - Tackle alerts/incidents and set up Escalation Policies as they occur
-- Define on-call Schedules and set up customisable reminders of who is on-call
+- Define on-call schedules and set up customizable reminders of who is on-call

 ## Setup